gig-tech/terraform-provider-ovc/examples/README.md

 There is also a port forward defined for the machine, forwarding port `2222`  on the public IP of the cloudspace to `22` on the VM.

+In [terraform.tfvars](./client-jwt/terraform.tfvars), the `userdata` is given where a user `Carmichael` is defined to be created with a public key to be added to `Carmichael`'s authorized_keys file.

 ## [multiple-disks](./multiple-disks)

 This is an example on how to set up a VM with a boot disk and 2 additional data disks attached to the VM.